javascript-tutorial/en.javascript.info/1-js/11-async/03-promise-chaining/article.md

 });
 ```

 What we did here is just several handlers to one promise.
-They don't pass the result to each other, instead they process it idependantly.
+They don't pass the result to each other, instead they process it independently.

 Here's the picture (compare it with the chaining above):